 Troubleshooting the Power Supply

-If the power supply becomes overloaded, it will shut down.
+If we overload the power supply, it will shut down.
 If this happens you will measure a supply voltage coming into the power supply, but the power indicator will be off.
-The power supply can be reset by powering down the chassis for one minute.
-If a module is shorted, however, the power supply could shut down again.
+You can reset the power supply by powering down the chassis for one minute.
+If you have a shorted module, however, the power supply could shut down again.
 To check for a shorted module, remove all of the modules, and if the power supply powers up, you can re-insert the modules one at a time.
 Be sure to power down before removing or inserting a module.

-If the fuse is blown on the power supply, this usually indicates the power supply is defective, and needs repairs.
+If you blow a fuse on the power supply, this usually indicates the power supply is defective, and needs repairs.